 The newly created Bayport – Linda Pedersen Paddling Trail presents an additional, alternative paddling experience as it passes through a coastal saltmarsh ecosystem.

 No one wants to be a litterbug, so prepare for any trash you may be carrying during your trip on the water.
 Watertight bags are valuable on any paddling trip, and keeping items tied on/sealed away in your craft will protect them from spilling in case of the craft tipping over.

 It’s always a joy to see manatees on the river.
-These gentle grazers are slow moving and sensitive to cold temperatures; they can become tired and sick in the winter.
+These gentle grazers are slow moving and sensitive to cold temperatures.
 Respect the animals by giving them space and encouraging others to do the same.